Objectives

 WP10 in which aggregated results from this WP will be used) and estimate minimum component

-4. Determining and analysing people’s preferences regarding electric vehicles (e.g. solar cars):
+and system specifications. - Determining and analysing people’s preferences regarding electric vehicles (e.g. solar cars):

 Studying daily commuting behavior of people, the charging opportunities and in case of solar cars the